Designing an AI-powered mental health and microbiome testing mobile app

 personalized goal recommendations directly from insights page to motivate users

-rewarding messages for task completion for a little gamification
+rewarding messages upon task completion

 snapshot on home page of daily goals